OlivierLaflamme/Auditing-Vulnerabilities/CSRF/CSRF.md

 Attackers have stolen your identity and sent malicious requests on your behalf.
 The things that CSRF can do
 include: send emails, send messages on your behalf, stealing your account, and even purchase goods, virtual currency transfers ...
 The problems caused include: leakage of personal privacy and property security.

+#### Vulnerability Classification
+1. GET Type
+The GET-type CSRF vulnerability only needs to construct a URL, and then induce the victim to visit and exploit it.
+The use of CSRF for GET type is very simple, only one HTTP request is needed.

+2. POST Type
+The POST-type CSRF vulnerability needs to construct an auto-submit or click-to-submit form, and then induce the victim to visit or click to exploit.